Large-scale Stochastic Optimization of NDCG Surrogates for Deep Learning with Provable Convergence: Related Work

 {\bf Stochastic Compositional Optimization.} Optimization of a two-level compositional function in the form of $\mathbb{E}_{\xi}[f(\mathbb{E}_{\zeta}[g(\textbf{w};\zeta)];\xi)]$ where $\xi$ and $\zeta$ are independent random variables, or its finite-sum variant has been studied extensively~\citep{wang2017stochastic,balasubramanian2020stochastic,chen2021solving}.
-In this paper, we formulate the surrogate function of NDCG into a similar but more complicated two-level compositional function of the form $\mathbb{E}_{\xi}[f(\mathbb{E}_{\zeta}[g(\textbf{w};\zeta,\xi))]$ where $\xi$ and $\zeta$ are independent and $\xi$ has a finite support~\citep{DBLP:journals/corr/abs-2104-08736}.
+In this paper, we formulate the surrogate function of NDCG into a similar but more complicated two-level compositional function of the form $\mathbb{E}_{\xi}[f(\mathbb{E}_{\zeta}[g(\textbf{w};\zeta,\xi))]$ where $\xi$ and $\zeta$ are independent and $\xi$ has a finite support inspired by~\citep{DBLP:journals/corr/abs-2104-08736}.
 The key difference between our compositional function and the ones considered in previous work is that the inner function $g(\textbf{w};\zeta,\xi)$ also depends on the random variable $\xi$ of the outer level.
 Our algorithm is developed based on that of~\citet{DBLP:journals/corr/abs-2104-08736} for average precision maximization, but establishes an improved complexity of $O(\frac{1}{\epsilon^4})$ for finding an $\epsilon$-stationary solution.
+It is also notable that our algorithm and convergence result for optimizing NDCG is similar to that in a concurrent work~\cite{FCCO} dedicated to FCCO.
+However, the key difference is that our convergence analysis for optimizing NDCD follows that for optimizing top-$K$ NDCG in a novel bi-level optimization framework.

 {\bf Stochastic Bilevel Optimization.} Stochastic bilevel optimization (SBO) has a long history in the literature~\citep{colson2007overview,kunisch2013bilevel,liu2020generic}.
 Recent works on SBO focus on algorithms with provable convergence rates~\citep{ghadimi2018approximation,ji2020provably,hong2020two,chen2021single}.
 However, most of these studies do not explicitly consider the challenge for dealing with SBO with many lower level problems. \citet{guo2021randomized} consider SBO with many lower level problems and develop a stochastic algorithm with convergence guarantee.
 However, their algorithm is not applicable to our problem for optimizing the compositional top-$K$ NDCG surrogate and a mini-batch of randomly sampled lower level problems in each iteration, and is not practical as it requires evaluating the stochastic gradients twice per-iteration at two different points.
 In this paper, we propose a novel stochastic algorithm for optimizing the top-$K$ NDCG surrogate, which contains many lower level problems, and establish its iteration complexity of $O(\frac{1}{\epsilon^4})$.